AaltoAsia/O-MI-reservations/README.md

 -------------------------

 1. Connect USB cable to ESP8266 and computer.
-2. Open Arduino IDE to open `EspRelay/EspRelay.ino` or use Makefile with `make upload`
+2. use Makefile with `make upload`
 3. Change Settings for your Module (WeMos Mini for me)
 4. Upload